andrasq/node-qmock/Readme.md

 in the system timers will still trigger, but with follow-up timeouts queued into the mock.

+Returns a mock timeouts `clock`.

+#### clock.tick( [n] )

-Returns a `clock` with a method `tick( [n] )` that advances time by `n` milliseconds (default 1).
+Advances mock timers time by `n` milliseconds (default 1).
 Immediates and timeouts are run as they come due, immediates before timeouts.
 0 milliseconds runs only the immediates.

+#### clock.immediates

-`Clock` also has a few properties of interest, `immediates` which is the array of immediate tasks that will execute on the next event loop `tick`, and `timeouts` which is a hash of array of timeouts indexed by the expiration timestamps.
+The array of immediate tasks that will execute on the next event loop `tick`.

+#### clock.timeouts

+A hash of array of timeouts indexed by the expiration timestamps.

+#### clock.timestamp

-`Clock.timestamp` is the current mock timers timestamp that is advanced by `tick`.
+The current mock timers timestamp that is advanced by `tick`.

 #### qmock.unmockTimers( )